ssenmosip/mosip-temp-documentation/ABIS-APIs.md

 -----| ------
 1 | Internal error - Unknown
 2 | Aborted
-3 | Invalid request (JSON error)
-4 | Invalid request (parameter value invalid)
-5 | Invalid request (referenceID already in use)
-6 | Invalid request (referenceID not in use)
-7 | Unexpected error - Unable to access biometric data 8 | Unable to serve the request
+3 | Unexpected error - Unable to access biometric data 4 | Unable to serve the request

 ### INSERT (insert biometric data of an Individual)
 ```